31 Insane Roofing Statistics You Will Hear About in 2023

-Roofer’s Guild has worked with thousands of roofers over the past 5 years.
-Below, we outline 31 intriguing roofing statistics based on our own internal data along with external research from verified, credible sources.
+Below, Roofer’s Guild outlines 32 intriguing roofing statistics based on our internal data and external research from verified, credible sources.
 You might be surprised at some of the things that go on in the roofing industry!

 Top Roofing Statistics (Quick Chart)